Pneumonia: Bacterial

 Antibiotics improve outcomes in those with bacterial pneumonia.
 The first dose of antibiotics should be given as soon as possible.
 Increased use of antibiotics, however, may lead to the development of antimicrobial resistant strains of bacteria.
 Antibiotic choice depends initially on the characteristics of the person affected, such as age, underlying health, and the location the infection was acquired.
 Antibiotic use is also associated with side effects such as nausea, diarrhea, dizziness, taste distortion, or headaches.
 In the UK, treatment before culture results with amoxicillin is recommended as the first line for community-acquired pneumonia, with doxycycline or clarithromycin as alternatives.
 In North America, amoxicillin, doxycycline, and in some areas a macrolide (such as azithromycin or erythromycin) is the first-line outpatient treatment in adults.
 In children with mild or moderate symptoms, amoxicillin taken by mouth is the first line.
 The use of fluoroquinolones in uncomplicated cases is discouraged due to concerns about side-effects and generating resistance in light of there being no greater benefit.

-For those who require hospitalization and caught their pneumonia in the community the use of a β-lactam such as cephazolin plus macrolide such as azithromycin is recommended.
+For those who require hospitalization and caught their pneumonia in the community the use of a β-lactam such as cephazolin plus a macrolide such as azithromycin is recommended.
 A fluoroquinolone may replace azithromycin but is less preferred.
 Antibiotics by mouth and by injection appear to be similarly effective in children with severe pneumonia.